arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 Often, when we're working in a project, we change several files in the course of a few minutes or hours of work.
 For example, you might change the counts of research subjects in a couple of different places across two or three files related to a research project when you update the weekly numbers.
 It's helpful to know that with git, you can change a few files in your repository, then use `git add` to include the changed files (as many as you want) you want to include in a commit, and then do a single commit which explains all of the changes as a whole.

 - **Commit each chunk of changes** If you add a new section to a file, or change a certain item across multiple files, it is a good practice to commit those changes with a message describing them.
-If a commit message like `-m "add section on atmosphere"` or `-m "reorder paragraphs on moons from smallest to largest moon"` accurately describes your changes, make sure you commit the changes so that you can find them again later!
+If a commit message like `-m "add sections on atmosphere to planet files"` or `-m "reorder paragraphs on moons from smallest to largest moon"` accurately describes your changes, make sure you commit the changes so that you can find them again later!

 - **Commit before making any changes that could break your code** If your code currently works are you intend to add something new that may break it, make sure you commit so that you will be able to revert to the working version if needed.

 - **Commit regularly** Even if you are only making very small changes, don't forget to commit at regular intervals, like before you switch tasks or end your work day.

 ### Quiz: `add` and `commit`